Skip to main content

 * Fired in a group call when remote users are invited.

-* @param inviteeUserList Invited user IDs
+* @param event.inviteeUserList Invited user IDs

-* @param callId Call ID
+* @param event.callId Call ID

 */

-console.log(`Remote users invited, callId: ${callId}, inviteeUserList: ${inviteeUserList}, inviterUserId: ${inviterUserId}`);
+`Remote users invited, callId: ${callId}, inviteeUserList: ${inviteeUserList}, inviterUserId: ${inviterUserId}`

 },